 Spring is hot, dry, and windy.
 And unlike other parts of the country, there are no “April showers.”
 It’s not unusual to go three months without rain in the spring.

-So while you can plant almost any plant in spring, it’s not the easiest time for plants to get established.
+So while you can plant almost any plant in spring, it’s not the easiest time for most plants to get established.

 Tips for Successful Spring Planting